DavidPareti/Orders-News_Wanu-app/README.md

 Find the complete app here: https://scuola.mohole.it
 ## Orders (ordini)

-For the creation of the orders section I made four components:
+I create four components for the creation of the orders section:
 * OrdersList.js
 * Total.js
 * Textarea.js